For New Patients

 Who is a dentist?

-A dentist is a specialist of teeth by diagnosing, treating, and preventing oral health problems.
-Dr. Vanama has completed at least eight years of schooling at SCB Medical College/Utkal University and University of Southern California and received a DDS (Doctor of Dental Surgery) degree.
-There may be times where she partners with other oral health specialists depending on your smile’s function and health.
+A dentist is a specialist in teeth by diagnosing, treating, and preventing oral health problems.
+Dr. Vanama has completed at least eight years of schooling at SCB Medical College/Utkal University and the University of Southern California and received a DDS (Doctor of Dental Surgery) degree.
+There may be times where she partners with other oral health specialists to get you the best care you need depending on your smile’s function and health.
+Other specializations include:

 Why is visiting the dentist so important?